gsauthof/dracut-sshd/README.md

   simple DHCP setups makes most sense while in late boot you have a more complicated network configuration.

-- How do I make it work on Ubuntu 20.04?
+- Does dracut-sshd also work on Ubuntu?

-  A: There are some pitfalls on older Ubuntu versions.
-Firstly, dracut isn't installed by default (fix: `apt install dracut-core dracut-network`).
-Secondly, dracut isn't a first class citizen on Ubuntu (i.e. it's only included in the universe repository, not in the main repository).
-As a result, the default dracut initramfs filename doesn't match what Ubuntu uses in its Grub configuration.
-Thus, you have to explicitly specify the right one (i.e. `/boot/initrd.img-$(uname -r)`) in the `dracut` and `lsinitrd` commands.

-  NB: Ubuntu officially supports dracut since 25.04 and defaults to it for new installs since 25.10.
-Thus, running dracut-sshd on Ubuntu should be more straight forward, nowadays.
+  A: Yes, Ubuntu officially supports dracut since 25.04 and defaults to it for new installs since 25.10.
+  However, as of 26.04, the minimal Ubuntu cloud image, doesn't come with dracut installed.
+  A common pitfalls is that Ubuntu locks the root account with `!*`, by default, which needs to be changed (cf. above).
+  Also, in contrast to Fedora/RHEL, one need to explicitly include the bash dracut module (see above and `example/90-networkd-ubuntu.conf`).

 - Are there special considerations for dracut-sshd on image based distributions such as Fedora Silverblue?